-Payment of principal of and interest on the notes will be made to Cede & Co., or such other nominee as may be requested by an authorized representative of DTC.
+Payment of principal of and interest on the notes will be made to Cede & Co., or any other DTC nominee.
 DTC's practice is to credit direct DTC participants' accounts upon DTC's receipt of funds and corresponding detail information from us or the paying agent, on the relevant payment date in accordance with their respective holdings shown on DTC's records.
 Payments by DTC participants to beneficial owners will be governed by standing instructions and customary practices, as is the case with securities held for the accounts of customers in bearer form or registered in "street name," and will be the responsibility of such DTC participant and not of DTC, the paying agent, or us, subject to any statutory or regulatory requirements as may be in effect from time to time.
-Payment of principal of and interest on the notes to Cede & Co. (or such other nominee as may be requested by an authorized representative of DTC), is our or the paying agent's responsibility, disbursement of such payments to direct DTC participants will be the responsibility of DTC, and disbursement of such payments to the beneficial owners will be the responsibility of direct and indirect DTC participants.
+Payment of principal of and interest on the notes to Cede & Co., or any other DTC nominee, is our or the paying agent's responsibility, disbursement of such payments to direct DTC participants will be the responsibility of DTC, and disbursement of such payments to the beneficial owners will be the responsibility of direct and indirect DTC participants.